mixu/gluejs/readme.md

 - the API uses fs.watchFile(), so you do not get notification of newly added files in directories; watches are registered on the files that were used on the first render

 But it works fine for automatically rebuilding e.g. in dev.

-    .defaults({
-      reqpath: '/path/to/first/module/to/require/glue', // all relative paths are relative to this
-      basepath: '', // strip this string from each path (e.g. /foo/bar/baz.js with '/foo' becomes 'bar/baz.js')
-      main: 'index.js', // main file, preset default is index.js
-      export: '', // name for the variable under window to which the package is exported
-      replace: { 'jquery': 'window.$' } // require('jquery') should return window.$
-    })

-Set default values.

 ## TODO